Last revised and updated 9 March 2022.

 Schools judged as ‘requires improvement’ are normally reinspected under section 5 within 30 months.
-For the first section 5 inspection ‘after the pandemic’ this interval will be extended by up to six terms.
+For the first section 5 inspection ‘after the pandemic’ this interval will be extended by about five to six terms.
 An ‘RI’ school may receive a monitoring inspection.

 A school that has received two consecutive ‘RI’ judgements is normally monitored under section 8 and then reinspected under section 5 within 30 months.
-For the first section 5 inspection ‘after the pandemic’ this interval will be extended by up to six terms.
+For the first section 5 inspection ‘after the pandemic’, this interval will be extended by about five to six terms.

 The notification call to schools will usually be between 10.30am and 2pm on the day before the inspection.
 Key material will be provided by the inspection administrator, including the information that schools are required to provide by 8am on the first day of the inspection (this is set out at paragraph 78 of the school inspection handbook).

 Yes.
 At paragraph 11 the school inspection handbook states that during the inspection planning telephone call the head teacher and lead inspector ‘will agree safety protocols that the inspection team will follow to ensure that the inspection is completed in a covid-19 secure way’.